waveform80/picamera/docs/recipes2.rst

     # RGRGRGRGRGRGRG
     # GBGBGBGBGBGBGB
     # RGRGRGRGRGRGRG
+    #
+    # Please note that if you use vflip or hflip to change the orientation
+    # of the capture, you must flip the Bayer pattern accordingly

     rgb = np.zeros(data.shape + (3,), dtype=data.dtype)
     rgb[1::2, 0::2, 0] = data[1::2, 0::2] # Red